Acoustic Navigation

 To coarsely calculate the bearing between the USBL transducer and the acoustic signal source, the difference in arrival time of the acoustic signal is recorded at each hydrophone, and the known geometry of each hydrophone is used to back-calculate the source of the acoustic signal.
 This calculation can be improved and refined in several ways.
 Increasing the number of hydrophone elements in the USBL transducer, and having varied geometry between the hydrophones, particularly in three dimensions, will typically improve the USBLs ability to resolve the source of the acoustic signal.

-The next method to improve the calculation is to utilise an encoded acoustic signal, rather than a simple wave-form.
+The next method to improve the calculation is to utilize an encoded acoustic signal, rather than a simple wave-form.
 As the acoustic wavefront moves over the hydrophones, the ability of the USBL to resolve a complex signal in the acoustic wave allows a technique called phase-differencing to be used to better resolve the difference in arrival times of the waveform, and thus improve the precision of the calculations.

 Finally, the USBL calculation may be improved by resolving the bearing in both directions, instead of just one.
 In simple USBL systems, the USBL transducer is the resolving the position of a simple acoustic source or transceiver.
 In more complex USBL systems two transducers may be used, with both being used to resolve the relative bearing.
 Data is shared between the transducers, either via acoustic modem or via a wired network, to allow the two bearings to be included in the calculations.